 Other scientists have mixed 2-D and 3-D perovskites to create an ultra-long-lasting cell — at least by perovskite standards.
 A solar panel made of these cells ran at only 11 percent efficiency, but held up for 10,000 hours of illumination, or more than a year, according to research published in June in Nature Communications.
 And, importantly, that efficiency was maintained over an area of about 50 square centimeters, more on par with real-world conditions than the teeny-tiny cells made in most research labs.

+A place for perovskites?
 With boosts to their stability, perovskite solar cells are getting closer to commercial reality.
 And scientists are assessing where the light-capturing material might actually make its mark.

 Some fans have pitted perovskites head-to-head with silicon, suggesting the newbie could one day replace the time-tested material.
 But a total takeover probably isn’t a realistic goal, says Sarah Kurtz, codirector of the National Center for Photovoltaics at the National Renewable Energy Lab.

 “People have been saying for decades that silicon can’t get lower in cost to meet our needs,” Kurtz says.
 But, she points out, the price of solar energy from silicon-based panels has dropped far lower than people originally expected.
 There are a lot of silicon solar panels out there, and a lot of commercial manufacturing plants already set up to deal with silicon.
 That’s a barrier to a new technology, no matter how great it is.
 Other silicon alternatives face the same limitation.
 “Historically, silicon has always been dominant,” Kurtz says.
+For Snaith, that’s not a problem.
+He cofounded Oxford Photo-voltaics Limited, one of the first companies trying to commercialize perovskite solar cells.
+His team is developing a solar cell with a perovskite layer over a standard silicon cell to make a super-efficient double-decker cell.
+That way, Snaith says, the team can capitalize on the massive amount of machinery already set up to build commercial silicon solar cells.
+A perovskite layer on top of silicon would absorb higher-energy photons and turn them into electricity.
+Lower-energy photons that couldn’t excite the perovskite’s electrons would pass through to the silicon layer, where they could still generate current.
+By combining multiple materials in this way, it’s possible to catch more photons, making a more efficient cell.

 That idea isn’t new, Snaith points out: For years, scientists have been layering various solar cell materials in this way.
 But these double-decker cells have traditionally been expensive and complicated to make, limiting their applications.
 Perovskites’ ease of fabrication could change the game.
 Snaith’s team is seeing some improvement already, bumping the efficiency of a silicon solar cell from 10 to 23.6 percent by adding a perovskite layer, for example.
 The team reported that result online in February in Nature Energy.